Yiannis1234/ocado-foresight-presentation/final_script_10min.md

 Interest rates are high (5%).
 Building a £250m warehouse is now too expensive.
 We cannot afford to borrow money when debt is this expensive.

 Third, **Social**:
 Customers have changed.
 They want delivery in **one hour**, not next-day.
-A warehouse on the M25 highway simply cannot physically reach a customer in Chelsea in 60 minutes.
+A warehouse on the M25 motorway simply cannot physically reach a customer in Chelsea in 60 minutes.
 We are too far away.

 Fourth, **Technological**:
 **AI Vision is the game changer.** It allows robots to 'see' delicate fruit, solving our handling problem.
 This technology finally exists today (e.g., Google's RT-2 model).